mui/mui-x/docs/data/date-pickers/adapters-locale/adapters-locale.md

 The Date and Time Pickers are using the week settings provided by your date libraries.
 Each adapter uses its locale to define the start of the week.

-If the default start of the week defined in your adapter's locale is not the one you want, you can override it as shown in the following demos.
+If the default start of the week defined in your adapter's locale is not the one you want, you can override it as shown in the following examples.

 :::warning
 If you want to update the start of the week after the first render of a component,